-Quattro Design Architects are delighted to announce that Jonathan Parker, BA(Hons), Dip Arch, is now a registered Architect.
+Quattro Design Architects is delighted to announce that Jonathan Parker, BA (Hons), Dip Arch, is now a registered Architect.

-Below is a recent interview with Jonathan by Rachel Hodges – Quattro’s recently appointed Marketing & Communications Manager.
+Below is an interview with Jonathan by Rachel Hodges – Quattro’s recently appointed Marketing & Communications Manager.

 I’d love to hear more about this “journey” Jonathan…..when did it begin?

-Initially, I was employed as a Contractor, but I knew from discussions in my interview that Quattro had a solid system in place to support Part 3 Studies.
-This wasn’t the only thing that attracted me to Quattro - they were also interested in the Design experience I gained abroad and were preparing to switch their software to BIM, another area where I had expertise….
+Initially, I was employed as a contractor, but I knew from discussions in my interview that Quattro has a solid system in place to support Part 3 Studies.
+This wasn’t the only thing that attracted me to Quattro – they were also interested in the design experience I gained abroad and were preparing to switch their software to BIM, another area where I had expertise….
 It was a perfect fit…..

 Yes!
 And I’ve never looked back really.
 I was an experienced Part 2 when I joined Quattro and I liked the fact that this was acknowledged and respected from the outset.
 I worked between the Education and Healthcare Teams initially and quickly became involved with the BIM Team.